rescala-lang/REScala/Documentation/DocumentationProject/src/main/tut/manual.md

 and S. Krishnamurthi.
 Flapjax: a programming language for ajax applications.
 OOPSLA ’09, pages 1–20.
 ACM, 2009.

 [7] G. Salvaneschi, G. Hintz, and M. Mezini.
-Rescala: Bridging between objectoriented and functional style in reactive applications.
+REScala: Bridging between objectoriented and functional style in reactive applications.
 In Proceedings of the 13th International Conference on Aspect-Oriented Software Development, AOSD ’14, New York, NY, USA, Accepted for publication, 2014.
 ACM.